How to choose a campsite that works after dark

 ROUNDUP

-The short list I would actually send someone to first.
+The short list I would send someone after one quick trip-planning conversation.

 REGION